Sauk County Court Records

 Are Court Records Public in Sauk County?

-Under the Wisconsin Public Records Law, court records generated from case proceedings are presumed open to public inspection.
-Anyone may request to examine or obtain copies of these documents without stating a reason or demonstrating Wisconsin residency.
+Under the Wisconsin Public Records Law, court records from case proceedings are presumed open to public inspection.
+Anyone may request to examine or obtain copies without stating a reason or demonstrating Wisconsin residency.

-That said, state law and court rules exclude certain categories of records from public disclosure.
-The following types of documents are generally sealed or restricted in Sauk County:
+That said, state law and court rules do exclude certain record categories from public disclosure.
+The following types of records are generally sealed or restricted in Sauk County:

 - Juvenile delinquency proceedings